Near Miss; Atmospheric river shifts toward Southern California

 But it won't be a complete miss on Tuesday.
 The northern edge of the river will bring moderate rain to parts of the Bay Area and 2 inches or more to the waterlogged Santa Cruz Mountains and the flooded communities in Monterey County.

-"We will get rain on Tuesday," KPIX Meotorlgist Darren Peck said of the Bay Area.
+"We will get rain on Tuesday," KPIX Meteorologist Darren Peck said of the Bay Area.
 "The majority of the rain will be south.
 Southern California will get significant rain out of this."

 The rain will be much like Sunday's showers.
 Light to moderate downpours with a chance of a thundershower.